Shalin9849/remote-repo-32B/README.md

-# remote-repo-32B
+# remote-repo-practice
-this is a remote repo for 32b
+this is a remote repo for practice